The planar Cayley graphs are effectively enumerable I: consistently planar graphs: Definitions

 \subsection{Graph-theoretical concepts}

 Let $G=(V,E)$ be a connected graph fixed throughout this section.
+The set of neighbours of a vertex $x$ is denoted by {\em $N(x)$}.

 Two paths in \g are {\em independent}, if they do not meet at any vertex except perhaps at common endpoints.
 If $P$ is a path or cycle we will use $|P|$ to denote the number of vertices in $P$ and $||P||$ to denote the number of edges of $P$.
 Let $xPy$ denote the subpath of $P$ between its vertices $x$ and $y$.
+If $W$ is a walk, we denote by $\kreis{W}$ its subwalk consisting of~$W$ without its first and last edges.

+A \emph{directed edge} of $G$ is an ordered pair $(x,y)$ such that $xy\in E(G)$.
+Thus any edge $xy=yx\in E$ corresponds to two directed edges.

 A {\em hinge} of \g is an edge $e=xy$ \st\ the removal of the pair of vertices $x,y$ disconnects \G. A hinge should not be confused with a {\em bridge}, which is an edge whose removal separates \g although its endvertices are not removed.